Optimizing View and inverted index query performance

 Condition Optimization Options

-operation in AQL accepts an option conditionOptimization
+The SEARCH operation in AQL accepts an option conditionOptimization to

 give you control over the search criteria optimization: